Jasikasamantha/Startup-Growth-and-investment-data-analysis/README.md

 Insight:
 Shows how startup formation has evolved over time, useful for analyzing growth momentum and economic influence.

+---

+## Key Achievements:

+i.
+Identified Top-Funded Industries: Technology and FinTech lead in total investment, indicating investor confidence and innovation trends.

+ii.
+Country-Level Insights: The U.S., India, and the U.K. dominate in startup count and valuation, while emerging markets show promising growth rates.

+iii.
+Correlation Analysis: A strong positive correlation exists between investment amount and valuation, confirming that higher investment often translates into greater market value.

+iv.
+High-Growth Startups: Startups founded after 2015 with above-average growth were filtered, offering a curated list for potential investors.

+v.
+Startup Formation Trends: Startup activity peaked in recent years, signaling a dynamic and growing ecosystem.

+---
+## Platform Benefit:

+Azure Synapse enabled seamless integration of big data with SQL analytics, offering scalable performance and real-time insights without moving data out of the lakehouse.

+---

-# Conclusion:
+## Conclusion:
 This project successfully leveraged Azure Synapse SQL to perform a comprehensive analysis of startup growth and investment data.
 Key business and investment insights were derived from querying a structured dataset stored in Azure, enabling data-driven decisions for investors, incubators, and stakeholders.

-# Key Achievements:

-1. Identified Top-Funded Industries: Technology and FinTech lead in total investment, indicating investor confidence and innovation trends.

-2. Country-Level Insights: The U.S., India, and the U.K. dominate in startup count and valuation, while emerging markets show promising growth rates.

-3. Correlation Analysis: A strong positive correlation exists between investment amount and valuation, confirming that higher investment often translates into greater market value.

-4. High-Growth Startups: Startups founded after 2015 with above-average growth were filtered, offering a curated list for potential investors.

-5. Startup Formation Trends: Startup activity peaked in recent years, signaling a dynamic and growing ecosystem.

-# Platform Benefit:

-Azure Synapse enabled seamless integration of big data with SQL analytics, offering scalable performance and real-time insights without moving data out of the lakehouse.
+---

 # Power BI Project: Startup Investment and Growth Analytics